BOINC/boinc-policy/Governance_Documents/Governance.md

 - Thought leaders in the field of high performance computing who have an interest in promoting the use of volunteer computing

 The functions of the PMC are:
-- Set the priorities and the strategic directions of the project
+- Set the priorities and the strategic directions of the community
-- Decide issues of intellectual property (copyright, licensing) and other legal matters
 - Support and encourage the recruitment and development of committers and supporters
 - Ensure that necessary tasks for the long term success of the BOINC project are being done
 - Resolve conflicts within the community
 - Review and vote on nominated committers and supporters
 - Vote on adding or removing members of the PMC as needed
-- Decide on the set of “approved” projects and account managers
 - Update the governance policies of the BOINC project as needed
 - And any other such other thing as might be required from time to time